 New Year, New Career?
-It’s January, the start of a brand new year, and historically January is a month when franchisors are flooded with inquiries from potential recruits whose New Year resolutions include looking for a new career or challenge, seeking a change in direction or simply trying to escape a role they hate!
-Here in this article, you will learn more about the franchisee buying decision process.
+It’s January, the start of a brand new year and historically January is a month when franchisors are flooded with an influx of inquiries from potential recruits whose New Year resolutions include looking for a new career or challenge, seeking a change in direction or simply trying to escape a role that they hate!

-And with franchisee recruitment becoming increasingly competitive, the new year brings an excellent opportunity for franchisors to review their franchisee recruitment methods and processes.
-There’s so much competition out there that franchisors must ensure they are standing out in a crowded marketplace where their franchise offering is likely to be compared with their competitors, scrutinized and pulled apart before a decision (if any) is made.
+And with franchisee recruitment becoming increasingly competitive, the new year brings with it an excellent opportunity for franchisors to review their franchisee recruitment methods and processes.
+There’s so much competition out there that a savvy franchisor must ensure that they are standing out in a crowded marketplace where their franchise offering is likely to be compared with their competitors, scrutinised and pulled apart before a decision (if any) is made.

-Investing in a franchise is likely to be one of the most significant purchases someone will ever make, and a potential franchisee should be viewed as any other consumer buying a product.
-The philosopher and psychologist John Dewey back in 1910 introduced us to the concept of the Five-Stage Consumer Buying Decision Process, and that process can provide a very useful reminder to franchisors reviewing their recruitment methods and looking to make the most impact at each stage of the prospective franchisee thought process.
+Investing in a franchise is likely to be one of the most significant purchases that an individual will ever make, and a potential franchisee should be viewed as any other consumer buying a product.
+The philosopher and psychologist John Dewey back in 1910 introduced us to the concept of the Five-Stage Consumer Buying Decision Process and that Process can provide a very useful reminder to franchisors reviewing their recruitment methods and looking to make the most impact at each stage of the prospective franchisee thought process.

 - Identifying the need/pain point

 When buying anything significant, we research, research and then research some more!
 According to the principles of marketing, a consumer will demonstrate high involvement or low involvement in the process of buying.
 Low involvement products are routine things we buy without giving much thought to it, as the consequences of making the decision to buy say the wrong brand of spaghetti or shower gel aren’t likely to be very far reaching!